Storage: local drives

 Batch script for thousands input/output files

-If your job requires a large amount of files as input/output using tar
+If your job requires a large amount of files as input/output, you can

 Using methods like this is recommended if you’re working with thousands of files.